franzbu/WinHammer.spoon/README.md

 # WinHammer

-The goal of managing windows efficiently is to adjust the size and position of any window according to the individual workflow of every user in the easiest and fastest way possible, be it on the current screen or on 'virtual desktops', so called spaces.
-In other words: the user should have to invest the least possible energy to get their work environment set up exactly the way they want it.
+The goal of managing windows on your desktop is to adjust the size and position of any window according to your workflow in the easiest and fastest way possible, be it on the current screen or on 'virtual desktops', so called spaces.
+In other words: the user should have to invest the least possible energy to get their work environment set up exactly the way they want.

-WinHammer is aiming to achieve that in macOS, and it uses the power and flexibility of Hammerspoon to get there.
+WinHammer is aiming to achieve that in your macOS environment, and it uses the power and flexibility of Hammerspoon to get there.

-WinHammer has a dynamic approach for managing windows on screen, i.e., windows can be snapped into positions of dynamically changing grid sizes with a flick of your mouse or keyboard shortcuts.
-On their way there, windows can be moved without having to position your cursor; any area within the window will do.
+WinHammer uses a dynamic approach for managing windows on screen, i.e., windows can be snapped into positions of dynamically changing grid sizes with a keyboard shortcut or a flick of your mouse.
+Doing so, windows can be moved without having to position your cursor; any area within the window will do.

 For handling spaces, WinHammer - due to limitations of macOS' space manager - uses AeroSpace, the original purpose of which is automatic window management as a tiling manager.
 WinHammer, however, following its own philospophy regarding window management, uses AeroSpace solely for its implementation of spaces.